The Ultimate Guide to Caring for Your “”Prayer Plant””

 Common Issues & Solutions

-Like any plant, the Prayer Plant can face a few common issues.
+Like any plant, the Prayer Plant can face common issues.
 Here’s how to identify and solve them:

 Pests